Browse Tax Articles

 Finding answers to your tax questions is now less taxing.

-An employer-provided education or tuition assistance program can be a valuable fringe benefit.
-You can exclude up to $5,250 of employer-provided education assistance from your income.
+Some employers offer education or tuition-assistance programs.
+These can be a valuable fringe benefit.
+You can exclude up to $5,250 of this education assistance from your income.

-An educational assistance plan can also include employer-provided instructional courses and expenses, like:
+An educational assistance plan can also include employer-provided:

 Educational assistance doesn't include providing or paying for these items: